Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 - **HDInsightLinkedService**: This is the Linked Service for the Azure HDInsight cluster running Spark.

-  -   Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Linked Services\HDInsightLinkedService.json***.
+  -   Open the file ***Manual Deployment Guide\Scripts\Azure Data Factory\Linked Services\HDInsightLinkedService.json*** in the downloaded GIT repo.
 Replace the following items with HDInsight with Spark information you recorded in step 4.
     - clusterUri : "\<Replace With Cluster URI recorded in step 4>"
     - userName : "\<Replace with Cluster Login Username recorded in step 4>"
     - password : "\<Replace with Cluster Login Password recorded in step 4>"